 If you find that your eczema flares up right before a big presentation or in the middle of tax season, it’s no coincidence.
-Experts have known for years that stress can make eczema worse.
-In fact, a branch of medicine, called psychodermatology, examines how the mind affects the skin.
+Experts have known for years that stress can make the skin condition worse.

 The key is to try to manage your stress.
-Studies have found that managing the effects of emotional stress in your life might be one of the best ways to help control your eczema.
-Here are seven tips to help manage the stress in your life.
+It might be one of the best ways to help keep your disease in check.
+Here are seven tips to get the tension in your life under control.

-Exercise is another great stress buster.
-Whether your exercise of choice is walking, running, or playing tennis, it can improve your physical and mental health.
-Exercise also releases chemicals in your brain that can make you feel good.
-But if sweat is a trigger for your eczema, make sure to take a cool or lukewarm shower soon after your workout to remove sweat.
+It’s one of the best stress-busters around.
+Whether you like walking, swimming, or playing tennis, exercise can make you feel better overall.
+But if sweat is a trigger for your eczema, take a cool or lukewarm shower soon after your workout to wash it off.

 5. Talk about it.